-Having registered more than 20,000 orders since reservations began in September 2020, the Enyaq iV has charmed the Skoda bosses.
-The executive board’s excitement should go up in the coming months when the Enyaq iV Coupe arrives in European showrooms.
+By the end of March, registrations had crossed 20,000 Enyaqs (reservations began in September 2020), and the electric SUV has charmed the Skoda bosses.
+The executive board’s excitement should go up in the coming months when the Enyaq iV Coupe debuts, but it would depend on how many cars it can deliver and how the situation with the chip shortage evolves.

-“After our world premiere, here in our home turf in Prague we are more than thrilled about the media and customer feedback we are receiving,” Martin Jahn, BoM member for Sales and Marketing, Skoda, said at the company’s annual press conference last month.
-“Over 20,000 customer orders in the first months are proof of this model’s future success,” he added.
-At the same event, Thomas Schafer, CEO, Skoda, said:
+“After our world premiere, here in our home turf in Prague we are more than thrilled about the media and customer feedback we are receiving,” Martin Jahn, BoM member for Sales and Marketing, Skoda, said at the company’s annual press conference in March 2021.
+“Over 20,000 customer orders in the first months are proof of this model’s future success,” he added, referring to the Enyaq iV.

-The Skoda Enyaq Coupe (Skoda Enyaq iV Coupe), will be the direct production version of the Skoda Vision iV electric SUV coupe concept.
-Recently, one of the test mules was spotted on the Hradec Kralove highway in the Czech Republic.
+The Skoda Enyaq Coupe (Skoda Enyaq iV Coupe) will be the direct production version of the Skoda Vision iV electric SUV coupe concept.

 In October 2020, we presented spy shots from SKODAHOME.cz forum member Michal Z who snapped the yet-to-be-named Skoda Enyaq Coupe testing on European roads.
-In December 2020, Garaz.cz‘s Jan Červenka captured the car on Czech motorway.
-Think of the Skoda Enyaq Coupe and Skoda Enyaq as the same relationship by the BMW X6 and the X5.
+Then, in December 2020, Garaz.cz‘s Jan Červenka captured the car on the Czech motorway.
+So think of the Skoda Enyaq Coupe and Skoda Enyaq as the same relationship between the BMW X6 and the X5.

-Theoretically, the coupe version should offer better performance and a higher range in the same configurations, as observed on the Audi e-tron Sportback vis-a-vis the regular Audi e-SUV.
+Theoretically, the coupe version should offer better performance and a higher range in the same configurations, as observed on the Audi e-tron Sportback vis-a-vis the e-tron SUV.
 For reference, below are the Skoda Enyaq iV specifications:

 |Parameter/Specification||Enyaq 50 iV||Enyaq 60 iV||Enyaq 80 iV||Enyaq 80X iV||Enyaq RS iV|